pokt-network/poktroll/docusaurus/docs/develop/developer_guide/adding_params.md

 ### 3. Update the Default Parameter Values

-In the corresponding Go file (e.g., `params.go`), define the default value for the new parameter and include it in the `NewParams` and `DefaultParams` functions.
+In the corresponding Go file (e.g., `params.go`), define the default value, key, and parameter name for the new parameter and include the default in the `NewParams` and `DefaultParams` functions.

 ```go
 var (